On sources to variabilities of simple cells in the primary visual cortex: A principled theory for the interaction between geometric image transformations and receptive field responses: Introduction

 \subsection{Structure of this presentation}

 In this paper, we will summarize the main components of this theory, infer biological interpretations as well as state biological predictions of the theory in the following way: After a brief overview of related work in Section~\ref{sec-rel-work}, Section~\ref{sec-geom-im-transf} starts by first defining the main classes of geometric image transformations that we consider.

-Then, Section~\ref{sec-ideal-rfs} defines the axiomatically determined idealized models for visual receptive fields, complemented in Section~\ref{sec-cov-props} by describing the covariance properties of the idealized receptive fields under geometric image transformations.
+Then, Section~\ref{sec-ideal-rfs} defines the axiomatically determined idealized models for visual receptive fields, that we base this work upon, complemented in Section~\ref{sec-cov-props} by describing the covariance properties of the idealized receptive fields under the considered classes of geometric image transformations.
 Section~\ref{sec-span-vars} then addresses whether we can regard the spatial and the spatio-temporal shapes of simple cells in the primary visual cortex of higher mammals to span the variabilities of geometric image transformations, to support explicitly covariant families of visual receptive fields.
 Section~\ref{sec-span-vars} also describes ideas to future neurophysiological and psychophysical experiments to investigate this topic in more detail.

+Section~\ref{sec-model-framework} complements with a retrospective description about properties of the theoretical framework that we use for modelling the relations between the geometric image transformations and the receptive field responses, including the types of conceptual simplifications that we have made for the purpose of performing a closed-form theoretical analysis, as opposed to resorting to numerical simulations, while at the same time describing why those assumptions do not in any critical way limit the generality of the overall approach.
 Finally, Section~\ref{sec-summ-disc} concludes with a summary and discussion.

 As a guide to the reader, this presentation is aimed at both researchers interested in theoretical and computational modelling of visual receptive fields and researchers interested in characterizing the properties of the visual neurons in the visual pathway, including neurophysiological and psychophysical experimentalists.
 For readers without a strong mathematical background, a few of the sections in the main Section~\ref{sec-cov-props} in this paper may by necessity be somewhat technical, to make it possible to reproduce the main ideas, concepts and implications from the underlying mathematical theory.
 For a reader more interested in the biological interpretations and implications, a shorter path should be possible, by first reading the introductory Sections~\ref{sec-geom-im-transf} and~\ref{sec-ideal-rfs} concerning the image geometry and the receptive field models and then proceeding directly to the treatment in Section~\ref{sec-span-vars}, about whether the shapes of the receptive fields of simple cells in the primary visual cortex can be regarded as spanning the degrees of freedom of the set of primitive geometric image transformations.
 For filling in possible missing complementary details, a good start could then be to backtrack from the references to specific sections and equations from the summary and discussion in Section~\ref{sec-summ-disc}.